jeremynoesen/HardcoreLists/README.md

 ### Admin Commands
 Admins are users with the permission `hardcorelists.admin`.
 They can use the following commands:
 - `/pvptime <player>` - Shows the remaining PvP timer time for any player
+- `/hardcorelists help` - Show plugin help
 - `/hardcorelists reload` - Reload all configurations for the plugin
-- `/hardcorelists help` - Show the help message
-- `/hardcorelists timer set <seconds>` - Change the length of the PvP timer
+- `/hardcorelists timer <seconds>` - Change the length of the PvP timer
 - `/hardcorelists list <dead/alive> <page>` - Show a page of the dead or alive player lists

 ### Console Commands